GavinSchalliol/qdice/README.md

 # qdice
-A project to create a more feminist/queer/intersectional version of the diceware wordlist.
+Have you ever generated a diceware passphrase and ended up with a word that you'd rather not use in a passphrase forever?
+In the spirit of being more aware of the language we use and its effect on other people, this project is an attempt to create a more inclusive, diverse, feminist, queer, and intersectional version of the diceware wordlist.

 ## I just want your wordlist.
 ```